 - introduce the nominee to people, organizations and events in the community;

 - encourage the nominee to participate in, volunteer at and initiate community activities; and

-- meet regularly with the nominee and update the YNP about developments and any concerns;
+- meet regularly with the nominee and update the Yukon Nominee Program about developments and any concerns;

 - provide a housing plan for the worker;

 - meet the nominee at the airport (if applicable) and transport them to the community;